-Perhaps one of the pc’s is old time friends with her, having traveled with her as a child or helped her repair the Black Swan form the start?
-Founding a campaign centered around the adventures of the Black Swan can make for a light hearted change from saving the world from great evils and slaying dragons.
+Perhaps one of the pc's is old time friends with her, having traveled with her as a child or helped her repair the Black Swan from the start?
+Founding a campaign centered around the adventures of the Black Swan can make for a lighthearted change from saving the world from great evils and slaying dragons.

 Do you want Strolenati super powers?
 Registering.
 That's how you get super powers!
 These are just a couple powers you receive with more to come as you participate.

 - Upvote and give XP to encourage useful comments.

 - Work on submissions in private or flag them for assistance.